The Basics - Part 3

 Hero Parts

-Simply, the second-hand axle of a 1-15/16" diameter 30 second stopwatch (front crystal and back cover plate removed) was fastened to the bottom paper moiré pattern.
-A 7/32" diameter brass tube was attached to the start-stop-rewind knob with a length of brown rubber hose to control the stopwatch.
-That brass tube extended beyond the shell through a hole cut in the bottom's front edge, just under the midplate.
-The tube needed to be just long enough to get your fingertip on to push it in to start (pulling out is not needed, since a second push stops and the third push - needlessly - resets it).
-Since there is, however, not enough exposed shaft to grab and rewind, the tube also functioned as a guide for likely a flat head screwdriver to catch a tiny brass peg soldered inside the tube near the front opening.
-The entire stopwatch/rod assembly was then simply hot- glued into place to the upper shell.
-It has been reported that Wah was never happy with the brass rod sticking out of the bottom - that is was a necessary evil - but then that dissatisfaction would be consistent with his true artistic sensibilities.
+Simply, the second-hand axle of a 2 inch diameter 30-second stopwatch (front crystal and back cover plate removed) was fastened to a radial moiré pattern printed on cardstock.
+To control the watch, a 7/32" diameter brass tube was attached to the start-stop-rewind knob via a length of rubber hose.
+That brass tube extended beyond the bottom shell through a hole cut in its front edge just under the midplate.
+The tube needed to be long enough to let a fingertip push it in to start (pulling out is not needed, since a second push stops and the third push [needlessly] resets it).
+Since there is, however, not enough exposed shaft to grab and rewind, the tube also functioned as a guide for an inserted flat-head screwdriver to catch a 1/16" diameter brass peg soldered inside the tube at the front opening.
+The entire stopwatch/rod assembly was then hot-glued into place to the upper shell.

-Myth: The heroes used 30-second stopwatches.
-Truth: Yes, they did.
-How do we know it wasn't, say, a 60-second watch when the clips are so brief?
-There are several methods, but the most assured is through knowing that a 30-second mechanical stopwatch moves (ratchets) at 1/10 second intervals, whereas a 60-second stopwatch ratchets at 5 per second.
-Since a DVD displays 24 frames per second, the moiré pattern would move or change every 2 to 3 frames if driven by a 30-second, but only change every 5 frames if driven by a 60-second.
-In both heroes, we clearly see the pattern change every 2 to 3 frames, indicating with absolute certainty a 30-second stopwatch.
+Myth: Both heroes used 30-second stopwatches.
+Truth: Yes, and of course that's now been confirmed physically in both Alpha and Beta, but we knew that long before those discoveries.
+How?
+The most assured way is through knowing a 30-second mechanical stopwatch moves (ratchets) 10 times per second, whereas a 60-second stopwatch ratchets at 5 per second.
+Since the show was filmed at a frame rate of 24 per second, the moiré pattern would move or change every 2 to 3 frames if driven by a 30-second, but only every 5 DVD frames if driven by a 60-second.
+In both heroes, we clearly observe in screencaps the pattern change every 2 to 3 frames, indicating with absolute certainty a 30-second stopwatch.

 0 Seconds 7.5 Seconds 15 Seconds 22.5 Seconds